Iran, Turkey, Russia, North and South Korea are bases for cyber-attacks of national interest, supports Microsoft.

 The usual suspects in Russia, China and North Korea are mentioned in the report, while Vietnam's APT32 was labeled by Microsoft for targeting "human rights and civil society organizations".

-"In the last year, espionage, and more specifically, the , was a much more common target than traditional destructive attacks,” Microsoft said in its report.
+"In the last year, espionage, and more specifically intelligence gathering, has been a much more common target than traditional catastrophic attacks," Microsoft said in a report.

-The newest addition to the ranks of state-sponsored threats was Turkey, which stood out for its of telecommunications in the Middle East and the Balkans.
+The latest addition to the ranks of state-backed threats was Turkey, which stood out for its intrusion into telecommunications in the Middle East and the Balkans.

 The UNC1326 team (also known as SeaTurtle) was investigated in depth by Cisco Talos in 2019, which noted that SeaTurtle targets "national security organizations in the Middle East and North Africa" and want to gain "persistent access to sensitive networks". and systems ”